-- Touch CAMERA on the infotainment display. - 2.
-Select the front or rear underbody camera view.
+- 1. Touch CAMERA on the infotainment display. - 2.
+Select the front/rear underbody camera view. - Choose which camera to wash.
+Only one can be washed at a time and the screen cannot be split between both.

-Touch the symbol on the lower-left of the infotainment display to activate the washer
+Touch the symbol on the lower-left of the infotainment display to activate the washer.